The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Stringy Running Vacuum Model Inflation

-As already mentioned the validity of \eqref{qk} is understood.
-Thus, from \eqref{CScondl}, one observes that the effects of the presence of the $\lambda$-dependent terms in the modified gravitational action \eqref{seaE}, as compared to the $\lambda=0$ case of \cite{bms,ms1,Dorlis:2024yqw}, is merely a very mild screening (reduction) of the strength of the effect of the GW source terms $\mathcal N_I^\prime \simeq \mathcal N_I (1 - 2\lambda \, \kappa^2\, \dot b^2)$.
+As already mentioned, the validity of \eqref{qk} is understood.
+Thus, from~\eqref{CScondl}, one observes that the effects of the presence of the $\lambda$-dependent terms in the modified gravitational action \eqref{seaE}, as~compared to the $\lambda=0$ case of~\cite{bms,ms1,Dorlis:2024yqw}, represent merely a very mild screening (reduction) of the strength of the effect of the GW source terms $\mathcal N_I^\prime \simeq \mathcal N_I (1 - 2\lambda \, \kappa^2\, \dot b^2)$.

-The quantity $\mu$ in \eqref{CScondl} is an UV cutoff of the GW modes, and the $\dots$ denote corrections implied by the last term of the integrand of \eqref{seaE}, which we have just seen that they are subleading.
+The quantity $\mu$ in \eqref{CScondl} is a UV cutoff of the GW modes, and~ the $\dots$ denote corrections implied by the last term of the integrand of \eqref{seaE}, which we have just seen are~subleading.